 - If you finish early please inform a marshal as soon as possible.

-- Runners will not be permitted onto Canoe Beach after 09.30am discretion of the marshal.
+- Runners will be permitted onto Canoe Beach at the discretion of the marshal.

 - In the event of adverse weather conditions, or other reasons beyond the organisers’ control, no refunds can be given, though credit for the following year’s challenge can be given.

-- Cancellations will be advertised on Radio Dunedin and on the Orokonui Ecosanctuary website as soon as reasonably possible.
+- Cancellations will be advertised on the Orokonui Ecosanctuary website and facebook page as soon as reasonably possible.

 - The Visitor Centre café will be open from 9.30am and there will be a free cup of soup for all participants at the end

 - Family and friends are welcome to support runners but not follow runners which could cause congestion.
 Entry to the Visitor Centre is free.
 Entry into the Ecosanctuary itself is a discounted $10 per adult and $5 per child.

 - Results will be available online.